zj9205/LagouJob/README.md

 3. crawl job details info and generate word cloud as __Job Impression__

+###Note
+Because lagou's back-end API has been changed, this repository may not work well.

+I will try to fix these problems and publish __V2.0__ in the near future.

+THX for your star and watching!

+I will try my best to make it better and more robust with more new features as well!

+Sorry for the inconvenience it may bring!

+__V2.0_ALPHA__ is developing ~

 ###Install Prerequisition
 1. Python Version >= 3.4
 2. Third Party Library: